pypy/pypy.org/posts/2022/12/pypy-alive.rst

     i3unoptimized == If(input_i0 < 6, 1, 0)

-Now because the guard was optimized away, we need to ask Z3 to prove that it's always True, which fails and gives the following counterexample:
+Now because the guard was optimized away, we need to ask Z3 to prove that it's always true, which fails and gives the following counterexample:

 .. code::